 - 2 tablespoons brown sugar

 Heat oven to 375 degrees.
+Line a rimmed baking sheet with parchment paper, then fit the sheet with a wire rack.
+Brush an 10-by-4 3/4-by-3-inch loaf pan with oil, and place on rack; set aside.
 Place bread in the bowl of a food processor fitted with the steel blade; pulse until fine crumbs form.
 Transfer to a medium bowl, and add ground beef.

 Place onion, garlic, celery, carrots, and parsley in the bowl of a food processor fitted with the steel blade; pulse until fine.
 Add to meat mixture, using hands to mix well.
 Add egg, 1/2 cup ketchup, 2 teaspoons dry mustard, salt, and pepper; use hands to combine thoroughly.
-Place in an 8 1/2-by-4 1/2-by-2 1/2-inch loaf pan.
+Transfer to prepared loaf pan.

 Combine remaining 1/2 cup ketchup, remaining teaspoon dry mustard, and brown sugar in a bowl; stir until smooth.

-Brush mixture over meatloaf; place in the oven with a baking pan set on the rack below to catch drippings.
+Brush mixture over meatloaf; place pan in oven, atop prepared wire rack set on parchment-lined baking sheet.
 Cook until a meat thermometer inserted in the center reads 160 degrees, about 90 minutes.
-If top gets too dark, cover with foil, and continue baking.
+If top gets too dark, cover with foil and continue baking.